svoisen/plotline/README.md

 A collection of utilities for pen plotter artwork in Julia, designed to extend the functionality of [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl).

-## Overview

-Plotline provides specialized functions for creating and manipulating geometric shapes and patterns commonly used in pen plotter art.
-It builds on Luxor's excellent drawing capabilities with tools specifically designed for the constraints and aesthetic of pen plotters.

 ## Features

 - **Hatching**: Create controlled hatching patterns within polygons